 Birth complications can be scary, adding to the stress of having a new child and going through childbirth.
 The hope with any delivery is that your child will come out healthy, but sometimes complications arise that jeopardize your newborn’s health.
 While some of these complications are caused by natural problems that arise in many cases, others are the result of a doctor’s negligent care or failure to keep your child safe and healthy during their birth.

 If someone in your family recently gave birth to a child that suffered from limpness and muscle weakness after delivery, their complications may be the result of medical malpractice.
 For help understanding your case and seeking financial compensation from the responsible doctors, call our Miami attorney for infant limpness caused by birth complications.
-The Law Offices of Prosper Shaked offer free legal consultations to help our clients learn more about their options in a confidential setting.
+Prosper Shaked Accident Injury Attorneys PA offer free legal consultations to help our clients learn more about their options in a confidential setting.
 For your free consultation, call (305) 694-2676.

 Causes of Newborn Limpness and Muscle Weakness

 Limp or “floppy” posture in a newborn can be the result of many birth complications or health conditions.
 In general, babies are somewhat limp and sleepy in their first few days and weeks after being born, but signs of severe muscle weakness might become apparent later, possibly indicating birth injuries or mistakes.
 Limpness in a newborn is often caused by problems with the baby’s bones, muscles, or nervous system.